edroga/Mexico-Choropleth-map/README.md

 library(maptools)
 library(RColorBrewer)
 ```
-we have to read the shp files. files were taken from the INEGI website
+we have to read the shp files.
+All data was taken from the INEGI website (it is available, here)
 ```{r}
 S_MPOS <- readOGR(".", layer = "subset_mposPOP", encoding = "UTF-8")
 ```
-once the file is read, then we asigne a palate for the 141 entities
+once the file is read, then we asigne a palette for the 141 entities
 ```{r}
 pal <- colorNumeric("YlOrRd", NULL, n = 141) #n numero de variables a colorear
 ```